-An interim suspension is a temporary removal of the student based upon the facts which show the student constitutes a danger to property, to self, or to others.
+An interim suspension is a temporary removal of the student by a Vice President or the Director of Public Safety based upon the facts which show the student constitutes a danger to property, to self, or to others.
 The student will immediately be given notice of reason(s) for the interim suspension.
 Such notice shall be given in writing and hand delivered whenever possible.
 An interim suspension is not based upon the presumption of the student's guilt.
 It is a measure to provide safety to all parties involved.